spncrhrstn/spencerharston.com/src/posts/hide-ubuntu-pro-messages.md

 ```
 A reboot should make sure it sticks.

+Note that running `apt` commands shows the messages, whereas using `apt-get` does not.
+This is because the former is for more human-readable package management, and the latter is used more often in scripts (so you may not see them anyways).

+## Alternatives

-The `ubuntu-advantage-tools` package is the culprit behind these update messages.
-Some have reported^[See this comment on reddit: [https://www.reddit.com/r/Ubuntu/comments/xxafiu/how_to_remove_advertisements_from_apt/iultkp5/](https://www.reddit.com/r/Ubuntu/comments/xxafiu/how_to_remove_advertisements_from_apt/iultkp5/)] that removing that package will prevent future messages from appearing, but it is a required system package and may break things.
+The `ubuntu-advantage-tools` package is the culprit behind these update messages^[My server currently has version 27.13.3~20.04.1 installed].
+Some have reported^[See this [comment on reddit](https://www.reddit.com/r/Ubuntu/comments/xxafiu/how_to_remove_advertisements_from_apt/iultkp5/)] that removing that package will prevent future messages from appearing, but it is a required system package and may break things.

 If a future package update changes how this works, I'll try and remember to update this post.